Hearing loss

 b) Assessment of problems.
 This may also include assessment related to manufacturer repairs.

-c) Minor in-house repairs, which include, but are not limited to adjustments, reprogramming, removal of wax, cleaning, repair/replacement of battery doors, ear hooks, tubing, and wax guards.
+c) Minor in-house repairs, which include, but are not limited to adjustments, reprogramming, removal of wax from the device, cleaning, repair/replacement of battery doors, ear hooks, tubing, and wax guards.
 Minor repairs are expected to be minimized by appropriate training and education of the injured worker during the fitting process.
 Hearing aid devices with repeated repairs will be monitored and audited against the manufacturer’s serial number.
 The hearing services provider must identify on any invoice and the WorkSafeNB Form HA-01, Hearing Aid Fitting and Service Report what service was provided and the serial number of the applicable hearing aid device.

 d) Counselling.